Beltane: Beltane blessings

+Bho thonn gu tonn, agus bonn gach steallt.
+(From wave to wave, and base of waterfall.)

 Other customs

 Holy wells were often visited at Beltane, and at the other Gaelic festivals of Imbolc and Lughnasadh.
 Visitors to holy wells would pray for health while walking sunwise (moving from east to west) around the well.
 They would then leave offerings; typically coins or clooties (see clootie well).
 The first water drawn from a well on Beltane was thought to be especially potent, and would bring good luck to the person who drew it.
 Beltane morning dew was also thought to bring good luck and health.
 At dawn or before sunrise on Beltane, maidens would roll in the dew or wash their faces with it.
 The dew was collected in a jar, left in sunlight, then filtered.
 The dew was thought to increase sexual attractiveness, maintain youthfulness, protect from sun damage (particularly freckles and sunburn) and help with skin ailments for the ensuing year.
 It was also thought that a man who washed his face with soap and water on Beltane will grow long whiskers on his face.

-It was widely believed that no one should light a fire on May Day morning until they saw smoke rising from a neighbor's house.
+It was widely believed that no one should light a fire on May Day morning until they saw smoke rising from a neighbour's house.
 It was also believed to be bad luck to put out ashes or clothes on May Day, and to give away coal or ashes would cause the giver difficulty in lighting fires for the next year.
 Also, if the family owned a white horse, it should remain in the barn all day, and if any other horse was owned, a red rag should be tied to its tail.
 Any foal born on May Day was fated to kill a man, and any cow that calved on May Day would die.
 Any birth or marriage on May Day was generally believed to be ill-fated.
 On May Night a cake and a jug were left on the table, because it was believed that the Irish who had died abroad would return on May Day to their ancestral homes, and it was also believed that the dead returned on May Day to visit their friends.
 A robin that flew into the house on Beltane was believed to portend the death of a household member.

 The festival persisted widely up until the 1950s, and in some places the celebration of Beltane continues today.